propublica/sunlight-congress/docs/bills.md

 ### Example

 This is an example for H.R.
 3590, from the 111th Congress.
-Details have been trimmed, all fields that apply to this bill are present.
+Details have been trimmed, but all fields that apply to this bill are present.

     {
       "bills": [